pixeen/tailwindcss-slant-plugin/README.md

 ## Usage examples

-The slant plugin allow you to create a slanted element easily without having to worry about applying a negative skew to the contents, or having a block child elements.
+The slant plugin allow you to create a slanted element easily without having to worry about applying a negative skew to the contents.
 You can customize the angle and axis of the slant.

 ```html
 <div class="slant-x-12">